 The City adopted a 45-day moratorium on all new metal-related businesses in town on December 13, 2016.
 This means that no new metal-related businesses can open up in town until the City Council lifts this ban or it expires.
 Also, no existing metal-related businesses in town can expand while the ban is in place.
 The initial 45-day period is mandated by State law.
 The City Council can extend the moratorium for up to 22 months and five days.

 Update 9/14/17: On July 18, 2017, the City Council extended the moratorium, which will now expire on November 25, 2018 and will have lasted 24 months, the longest period allowed by law.
-For a more comprehensive list of the City’s actions, please see this informational brochure, which gives snapshots of actions and top stories for each month since November 2016.
+For a more comprehensive list of the City’s actions, please see this informational brochure or view our Monthly Update page, which gives snapshots of actions and top stories for each month since November 2016.

 The City has launched a new information website, paramountenvironment.com that provides links and information on a full array of environmental questions, as well as links to other resources.
 Additionally, the SCAQMD website (www.aqmd.gov) has a lot of information specific to air quality, including test results from the various monitoring stations and updates on enforcements actions.
 You can also dial into a public conference call that AQMD hosts on the fourth Tuesday night of each month at 6:30PM.
 The number is 866.244.8528 Access Code: 4063768.

 Lastly, you can visit the California Environmental Protection Agency (Cal EPA)’s page dedicated to this issue (www.calepa.ca.gov/enforcement/paramount/) for an overview of the work of the various state and local agency partners to address pollution concerns in Paramount.